 The ventilation on the skirt is good thanks to a meshed grille fabricated from soft yet sturdy material.
 The lens sits at a distance that allows you to wear glasses under the goggles.

-Although the Intrepid paintball mask is an entry-level model, it is long-lasting and durable with a shape that’s suited for both speedball and woodsball.
+The Intrepid paintball mask is the best cheap paintball mask that’s durable with a shape that’s suited for both speedball and woodsball.